 God never wanted to punish us.
 The Bible says that God told Adam and Eve not to eat the fruit from the tree of the knowledge of good and evil.
 He did not want them, or us, to die!
 He created us to be with Him, not to be dead to Him.
 However, since justice and righteousness are His characteristics, He has to fairly and rightly deal with all disobedience.
 If He did not, He wouldn't be just or righteous.
 Remember, He rewards righteousness because He is just.
 However, because He is just, He will punish unrighteousness which is sin.

 Nevertheless, you can't catch God off guard.
-He had a plan set in eternity to deal with our sin, so He wouldn't have to punish us (Isaiah 43:11-13).
-That incredible loving plan was for Jesus to pay for the destructive consequences of our sins, taking the punishment we deserved upon Himself.
+He had a plan set in eternity to deal with our sin, so He wouldn't have to punish us.
+That incredible loving plan was for Jesus to pay for the destructive consequences of our sins, taking the punishment we deserved upon Himself (Isaiah 53:5-6).
 This allowed us as Christians - to be justified (declared righteous), to have God's just anger against our sins satisfied, and to be completely forgiven of those sins.
-(Romans 3:22-26; 1 Corinthians 6:11; 1 Peter 2:24).
+(1 Corinthians 1:30, 6:11; 2 Timothy 1:9; 1 Peter 2:24).
 When God looks at us, He doesn't see our sin, but instead He sees Jesus Christ's righteousness.
-Miraculous reality, isn't it?
+Loving justice, isn't it?

-In regard to our sin problem - when we confess our sins or agree with God about our sins, it cleanses our unrighteous filth (sin) from us and restores our closeness to God again.
-Confessing your sins is the easiest way God could give you to be so quickly near Him again (Psalm 32:1-5).
+In regard to our sin problem as Christians - when we confess our sins or agree with God about our sins, it gets the foul garment of sin off of us, cleansing our unrighteousness and restoring our closeness to God again.
+Confessing your sins is the easiest way God could give you to be quickly near Him again (Psalm 32:1-5).
 When you sin, God knows it, whether you think so or not.
 Confess it and move on with Him.

 If we confess our sins, He is faithful and righteous to forgive us our sins and to cleanse us from all unrighteousness.
 1 John 1:9 NASB®

-As a Christian, God wants you to live righteously in Him.
-God's Word teaches you what is right to do, and what isn't - so you need to be reading His Word.
+As Christians, God wants us to live righteously in Him.
+At times we think we are doing righteous acts but we are not (Isaiah 64:6).
+God's Word teaches you what is right to do, and what isn't - so you need to know His Word.
 I was just thinking, a number of people around the world can't afford a Bible or can't read one if they had one.
 They would love to have God's Word accessible.
 Those of us with a Bible are blessed, so let's intentionally be using it to learn the fundamentals of God's righteousness.
 This will give you the knowledge you need to live righteously, and not sinfully.
-(Psalm 1; Matthew 6:31-33; 2 Timothy 3:15-17).
+(Psalm 1; 2 Timothy 3:15-17).

 Growing in God's righteousness